DawidPludowski/Warsztaty-badawcze-2-2026/kb/03_cavs.md

 3.  **Consistency Check:** The modified sparse representation is passed through the SAE non-linearity $\sigma$ again.
 This ensures the steered activations remain within the learned sparse distribution.
 4.  **Decoding:** The steered sparse features are projected back into the original dense activation space via the SAE decoder to continue the model's forward pass.

-> **Note on Classifier Guidance:** Mathematically, activation steering shares a lineage with classifier-based guidance in diffusion models.
-Under a linear classifier assumption, both methods converge on the same principle of shifting representations along a gradient toward a target class or behavior.

 #### **Sparse Autoencoders (SAEs)**

 **The Challenge: Superposition**

 Large Language Models often compress more concepts than they have available dimensions in their internal representations.
 This leads to **superposition**—a phenomenon where unrelated concepts become entangled within the same neurons.
 While efficient for the model, it makes precise control and interpretability nearly impossible.

 **The Solution: Dictionary Learning**

 SAEs address superposition by decomposing dense activations into a high-dimensional, sparse, and ideally **monosemantic** (single-meaning) feature space.

 **Architecture & Mechanics**

 An SAE uses an encoder-decoder structure to map a dense activation vector $a \in \mathbb{R}^n$ to a sparse latent representation $f(a) \in \mathbb{R}^M$ (where $M \gg n$):

 * **Encoder:** $f(a) = \sigma(W_{enc}a + b_{enc})$